 Problem Possible Cause and Recommended Action Pla yback The color of the playback image is different from what appears on the monitor screen when shooting.
 Sunlight or light from another source may be shining directly into the lens when you are shooting.
 Position the camera so sunlight does not shine directly into the lens.
 Images are not displayed.
 This camera cannot display non-DCF images recorded onto a memory card using another digital camera.
 Images cannot be edited (with resizing, trimming, rotation).
-Note that you cannot edit the following types of snapshots.
-Movies Snapshots recorded with another camera Fil e Deletion A file cannot be deleted.
-The file may be protected.
-Unprotect the file (page 75).
-Im Disabled" setting may be "On".
+Note that you cannot edit the following types of snapshots. • Movies • Snapshots recorded with another camera File e Deletion A file cannot be deleted.
+1)The file may be protected.
+Unprotect the file (page 76).
+2)" Disabled" setting may be "On".
 Change the setting to "Off" (page 105).
-Ot her The wrong date and time are displayed, or the wrong date and time are being stored along with image data.
+Otl ner The wrong date and time are displayed, or the wrong date and time are being stored along with image data.
 The date and time setting is off.
 Set the correct date and time (page 102).
 The messages on the display are in the wrong language.
 The wrong display language is selected.
 Change the display language setting (page 103).
 Images cannot be transferred over a USB connection.
-The USB cable may not be connected securely.
+1)The USB cable may not be connected securely.
 Check all connections.
-The wrong USB communication protocol is selected.
-Select the correct USB communication protocol in accordance with the type of device you are connecting (pages 86, 91).
-If the camera is not turned on, turn it on.
-Your computer may not be able to recognize the camera if you connect via a USB hub.
+2)If the camera is not turned on, turn it on.
+3)Your computer may not be able to recognize the camera if you connect via a USB hub.
 Always connect directly to the computer's USB port.
+4)USB communication may not be possible when the battery level indicator is

 Problem Possible Cause and Recommended Action Language selection screen appears when the camera is turned on.
-You did not configure initial settings after purchasing the camera or the camera may have been left with a dead battery.
+1)You did not configure initial settings after purchasing the camera or the camera may have been left with a dead battery.
 Check the camera setup (pages 20, 103).
-There may be a problem with the camera's memory data.
+2)There may be a problem with the camera's memory data.
 If this is the case, perform the reset operation to initialize the camera's setup (page 107).
 After that, configure each setting.
 If the language selection screen does not re-appear when you turn the camera on, it means that the camera's memory management data has been restored.
 If the same message appears after you turn power back on, contact your retailer or a CASIO authorized service center.
 The time and date settings configured the first time after purchasing the camera are reset to their factory defaults when remove the camera's battery.
 Load the camera's battery and reconfigure the time and date settings (page 20).
 Do not remove the battery from the camera for at least 24 hours after configuring time and date settings.
-After that, the settings will not be reset if you remove the battery.
-If the time and date are reset to their factory default settings when you remove the battery after it has been loaded for more than 24 hours, it could mean that the camera's setting memory is defective.
+After that, the settings will not be reset if you remove the battery. • If the time and date are reset to their factory default settings when you remove the battery after it has been loaded for more than 24 hours, it could mean that the camera's setting memory is defective.
 Contact your retailer or a CASIO authorized service center.
 Buttons are not responsive right after the power has been turned on.
 With large capacity memory cards there is a delay after the power has been turned on before the buttons become responsive.